NVIDIA/NeMo-Skills/docs/openmathreasoning1/training.md

 # Model training

-We assume you have `/workspace` defined in your [cluster config](../basics/cluster-configs.md) and are executing all commands from that folder locally.
-Change all commands accordingly if running on slurm or using different paths.
+We assume you have `/workspace` defined in your [cluster config](../basics/cluster-configs.md) and that data and models will be downloaded to that folder.

 ## Download data and convert to SFT format